24-hour urine protein

 The following may also affect test results:

-- A lack of fluid (dehydration)
+- A lack of fluid in your body (dehydration)

 - Any type of x-ray exam with dye (contrast material) within 3 days before the urine test